ciyer87/internet-shopping-backend/README.md

 # Installation

-Clone the repositry from GitHub and open using Visual Studio Code.
+* Clone the repositry from GitHub and open using Visual Studio Code.
+* run the command npm install to install dependencies
+* Locally create .env file containing DB_NAME with database name, DB_USER with MySQL username (or 'root'), and DB_PW with MySQL password.
+Run npm run seed.
+Then run node server (npm start)

 # Usage